 Our goal with this interview was to bridge the gap between the black woman and the privileged white woman and discuss how can we work together to decrease racism and build healthy relationships across communities and between individuals, personally and professionally.

 Acknowledging that I don’t know everything.
 There’s much left for me to learn.
 Even as a black woman, there is much left for me to learn about relationships and inclusion that’s left for me to learn.
-In the state of vulnerability, it’s about being patient, trusting that I can learn, reaching out, asking questions and having conversations.
-And sometimes, getting feedback about something that I did as a leader and not taking it as a personal attack upon myself for the sake of being vulnerable.
+In the state of vulnerability, it’s about being patient, trusting that I can learn, reaching out, asking questions, and having conversations.
+And sometimes, getting feedback about something that I did as a leader and do not take it as a personal attack upon myself for the sake of being vulnerable.
 Being vulnerable allows us to learn things that we don’t know.
-Learning is positive and what we’re in taught in the moment is valuable.
+Learning is positive and what we’re in teaching at the moment is valuable.

-Right now, in our society, we are at a vulnerable state.
+Right now, in our society, we are in a vulnerable state.

-God has a knack with timing.
+God has a knack for timing.
 The COVID pandemic has forced us to face the issue of racism and really learn and be educated.
-Learning is more powerful than a training on racism that you have to do.
-Education is more sustainable than trainings so if we can work together to educate others on racism, we will have a better chance of bridging the gap for good.
+Learning is more powerful than training on racism that you have to do.
+Education is more sustainable than training so if we can work together to educate others on racism, we will have a better chance of bridging the gap for good.